Russell-Waterhouse/blog/content/post/ai_aug_2026.md

 ---
 title: "AI In August of 2026"
 author: "Russell Waterhouse"
-description: "How I've changed how I use AI (1 new rule plus examples)"
+description: "How I've changed how I use AI (1 new rule, a few examples, and a rant)"
 tags: ["AI"]
 date: 2026-08-11T17:11:30-06:00
 draft: false